Ron Funches: Influences

 Funches has cited Lucille Ball, Dave Chappelle, and Mitch Hedberg as major influences on his comedy.
 Commenting on Ball, he said: "I Love Lucy was kind of my introduction to the world of comedy in general.
 And when you look at the history of Lucille Ball, and the work that she did for women in Hollywood, having her own production company, and also showing an interracial marriage on TV in the ’50s, to me, she’s just one of my biggest influences overall as a human being.
 That's what it means to be a professional and what it means to stand up for yourself even though interracial marriage has nothing to do with a career."

 Personal life

-Funches married his wife Christina in August 2020 and had a son together.
-In October 2022 they separated.
-He is open about his son being autistic in his comedy and welcomes fans sharing their stories with him.
+Funches had his first son, Malcolm, when he was 20 years old.
+He mentions Malcolm's autism in his standup routine and welcomes fans sharing their stories with him.
+He married Christina Dawn in August 2020.
+They had a son, Funches's second child, in 2022.
+In October 2022, they separated.

-Funches is an avid video gamer and wrestling fan, taking classes at a wrestling school for a few months and eventually making his in-ring debut at GCW in September 2021.
+Funches is an avid video gamer and wrestling fan, having taken classes at a wrestling school for a few months.
+Eventually Funches made his in-ring debut at GCW in September 2021 in a match against Tony Deppen that featured Paul Scheer as his cornerman and interference from Danhausen.
 In August 2022 he started his wrestling podcast One Fall with Ron Funches.

 He told Adam Carolla that he had once weighed 360 pounds.
 Funches said that over a few years he lost around 140 pounds.